EEOC Complaints: how serious are they?

 For the Employee: How to File an EEOC Charge of Discrimination

-The EEOC has a very well-defined process for handling complaints compared to the most government agencies.
-It usually operates through a network of offices and places strict deadlines for complaint filing, usually ranging from around 90 days and up to almost a year.
-Employees are advised to pay closr attention to the deadline when deciding to file against something they believe is illegal or discriminatory in the workplace.
+The EEOC has a well-defined process for handling complaints.
+It usually operates through a network of offices and places strict deadlines for complaint filing, typically ranging from around 90 days and up to almost a year.
+Employees are advised to pay close attention to the deadline when deciding to file against something they believe is illegal or discriminatory in the workplace.

-If you think your rights have been violated, think about filing discrimination claims with the EEOC.
-They will reach out to both you and your employer within 10 days.
-Shortly after, they will begin the investigation of your claim.
-If they find that your employer violated anti-discrimination laws, the options are a settlement with the employer or taking the case to court.
+If you think your rights have been violated, consider filing discrimination claims with the EEOC.
+They will contact you and your employer within ten days.
+Shortly after, they will start to investigate your claim.
+If they find your employer violated anti-discrimination laws, you have two options: a settlement with the employer or taking the case to court.

-You may also file a complaint as a U.S. citizen employed by a U.S.-based company that has operations abroad.
+You may also file a complaint as a U.S. citizen employed by a U.S.-based company that operates abroad.
 Simply file your charge(s) with the EEOC district office in the city or state closest to your employer's U.S.-based headquarters.